markvaaz/ScarletJackpot/README.md

 - Prize pool and win multipliers are fully customizable
 - RTP (Return to Player) control for balancing
 - Optional animations and sound effects
-- Rugged Hands event: rare chance to lose all prizes on a win
+- Rag Hands event: rare chance to lose the current spin's prizes
 - Reload and clear all slot machines with admin commands

 ## Commands